SkretasLab/ProteoSeeker/README.md

 sudo ./installation/docker_vol_setup.sh
 ~~~

 <p align="justify">Then run ProteoSeeker in the Docker image based on one of the parameter files.
-The following script will run ProteoSeeker in the Docker image in interactive mode so the user can observe the stages of the pipeline being run.
-As an example you can select to run either a "seek" and "taxonomy" analysis with the Kraken2 route (selection: 1) or only a "taxonomy" analysis with the Kraken2 route (selection: 2).</p>
+The following script will run ProteoSeeker in the Docker image in interactive mode so the user can observe the stages of the pipeline being run.</p>

 ~~~bash
 ./docker_vol_run_proteoseeker.sh